10 performance review biases and how to avoid them (Updated 2023)

 I am biased.
 You are biased.
 All humans are biased.
 Not buying it yet?
-Consider the research of Daniel Kahneman, a psychologist who was awarded the Nobel Prize for his groundbreaking work applying psychological insights to economics.
-In his research, Kahneman demonstrated one simple truth: the vast majority of human decisions are based on biases, beliefs, and intuition, not facts or logic.
+Consider the research of Daniel Kahneman, a psychologist awarded the Nobel Prize for his groundbreaking work applying psychological insights to economics.
+In his research, Kahneman demonstrated one simple truth: most human decisions are based on biases, beliefs, and intuition, not facts or logic.

 So, what can your and your organization do to ensure that performance review processes are as bias-free as possible?
 Incorporate bias blockers into each step of the process.
-Once you’re aware that these biases exist, you can use various strategies (and a good dose of self-awareness) to minimize their effects.
+Once you know these biases exist, you can use various strategies (and a good dose of self-awareness) to minimize their effects.

 1. Recency bias